VCWVL/wede5020-poe-Haylee-Govender/README.md

 <img width="1472" height="704" alt="soical media post" src="https://github.com/user-attachments/assets/d677c0ed-cdbb-40fa-9db4-955eeec2413e" />

+Tips if cant access the website:

+Click on the backlink thats here on the readme!

 References

+Andrey Khusid, Oleg Shardin, 2011.Miro [App].
+Available at:< https://miro.com/app/board/uXjVJB-dhz4=/  > [Accessed on the 20 August 2025].

+Ben Silbermann, Paul Sciarra, and Evan Sharp, 2009.Pinterest[App].
+Available at: < https://za.pinterest.com/ > [Accessed on the 23 August 2025].

+cfo,2022.
+Studio 88 acquisition backs Mr Price’s vision of most valuable retailer in Africa[Online] Available at: < https://cfo.co.za/articles/studio-88-acquisition-backs-mr-prices-vision-of-most-valuable-retailer-in-africa/ > [Accessed on the 5 August 2025].

+startupmag,2025.
+The Rise of Studio 88: How a Retail Giant Conquered South Africa’s Sneaker and Streetwear Market[Online] Available at: < https://startupmag.co.za/2025/02/the-rise-of-studio-88-how-a-retail-giant-conquered-south-africas-sneaker-and-streetwear-market/ > [Accessed on the 5 August 2025].

 Studio-88,2025.
 Studio 88[Online] Available at: < https://www.studio-88.co.za/  > [Accessed on the 5 August 2025].